hyperledger/caliper/docs/Fabric Configuration.md

 ```

 * **chaincodes**: defines one or more chaincodes, those chaincodes can be installed and instantiated on all peers of the specific channel by calling *Blockchain.installSmartContract()* function.

+  Optionally an `init` attribute can also be set to an array of *string* values.
+This array will be passed as the argument to the chaincode's *Init* method.
+The `init` attribute defaults to an empty array.

   The *path* attribute is relative to the *caliper/src* folder, since *$GOPATH* is temporarily set to the caliper root folder during benchmark execution.
 If you would like to install a Golang chaincode from a previously set *$GOPATH*, then set the *OVERWRITE_GOPATH* environment variable to *FALSE* before running the benchmark:
   ```GOPATH=~/mygopath OVERWRITE_GOPATH=FALSE node main.js```
 ```json